Bogdanp/dramatiq/docs/source/cookbook.rst

 Binding Worker Groups to Queues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Dramatiq workers consume all declared queues, but it's common to want to bind worker groups to specific queues in order to have better control over throughput.
+By default, Remoulade workers consume all declared queues, but it's common to want to bind worker groups to specific queues in order to have better control over throughput.
 For example, given the following actors::

-   @dramatiq.actor
+   @remoulade.actor
    def very_slow():
      ...

-   @dramatiq.actor(queue_name="ui-blocking")
+   @remoulade.actor(queue_name="ui-blocking")
    def very_important():
      ...